Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - projection family and projection parameters:
   - `projection`
   - `pv2`
+- image bounds derived from that metadata:
+  - the `HPC` footprint bounds for observer-centered projections
+  - the radial bound used by `RadialWarp` and `RectWarp`
+  - the Sun shift used by radius-aware image filters

 This comparison catches Java-side metadata interpretation drift that may not be visible from the Astropy agreement alone.